Participatory science projects

 Minnesota Bumble Bee Survey (completed)

 Help us help bumble bees across the state!
 This project, coordinated by the U of M Bee Squad and U of M Extension, has been running at locations statewide since 2007.
-Cedar Creek has participated since 2018.
-On survey days at the reserve, volunteers learn how to collect and identify bees, identify flowering plants, and contribute to a statewide effort to understand and protect our native pollinators!
-No experience is necessary and all ages are welcome.
+Cedar Creek participated from 2018 to 2020.
+On survey days at the reserve, volunteers learned how to collect and identify bees, identify flowering plants, and contribute to a statewide effort to understand and protect our native pollinators!
 This project wrapped up in 2020 and is no longer active.